-HMRC has now started using information received from employers, such as notification of a new benefit to recalculate employee tax codes in real-time.
-Where a potential underpayment is identified HMRC will make an in-year adjustment to the code for the current tax year, so-called 'dynamic coding', rather than waiting until the following tax year to code out the difference.
+HMRC use information received from employers, such as notification of a new benefit, to recalculate employee tax codes in real-time.
+Where a potential underpayment is identified, HMRC make an in-year adjustment to the code for the current tax year (so-called 'dynamic coding'), rather than waiting until the following tax year to code out the difference.